geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab5_Ex2_Implement_Identity_Synch.md

 ### Task 3: Create Group Accounts to Test Synchronization

 To test the manual, forced synchronization process, you will also set up several group scenarios to verify whether the forced synchronization function is working in Azure AD Connect.
-You will create a security group and you will update the group members in a built-in security group, all within Adatum’s on-premises environment.
+You will create a new security group, and you will update the group members in an existing, built-in security group, all within Adatum’s on-premises environment.

 Each group will be assigned several members.
-After the forced synchronization, you will validate that you can see the security group in Microsoft 365 and that its members were synced up to the group.
-You will also validate that you cannot see the built-in security group in Microsoft 365, even though you added members to it in Adatum's on-premises environment.
+After the forced synchronization, you will validate that you can see the new security group in Microsoft 365 and that its members were synced up from the on-premises group to the cloud group.
+You will also validate that you can NOT see the built-in security group in Microsoft 365, even though you added members to it in Adatum's on-premises environment.
 Built-in groups are predefined security groups that are located under the Builtin container in Active Directory Users and Computers.
 They are created automatically when you create an Active Directory domain, and you can use these groups to control access to shared resources and delegate specific domain-wide administrative roles.
-However, they are not synchronized to Microsoft 365, even after adding members to them within their on-premises, AD group.
+However, they are not synchronized to Microsoft 365, even after adding members to them within their on-premises AD group.
+You will validate this functionality in this task.

 1. Switch to the Domain Controller VM (LON-DC1).
-If necessary, log in as **adatum\administrator** and **Pa55w.rd**.
+If necessary, log in as **Administrator** with a Password of **Pa55w.rd**.

-2. If **Server Manager** is closed, then re-open it now.
+2. If **Server Manager** is closed, then re-open it now; otherwise, select the **Server Manager** icon on the taskbar.

-3. In **Server Manager**, select **Tools** at the top of the screen, and then in the drop-down menu select **Active Directory Users and Computers.**
+3. In **Server Manager**, select **Tools** at the top right side of the screen, and then in the drop-down menu select **Active Directory Users and Computers.**

 4. You will begin by adding members to one of the built-in security groups.
 In the **Active Directory Users and Computers** console tree, under **Adatum.com**, select the **Builtin** folder.
-This will display all the security group folders that were automatically created at the time the **Adatum.com** domain was created.
+This will display all the builtin security group folders that were automatically created at the time the **Adatum.com** domain was created.

 5. In the detail pane on the right, double-click the **Print Operators** security group.

 6. In the **Print Operators Properties** window, select the **Members** tab and then select the **Add** button.

-7. In the **Select Users, Contacts, Computers, Service Accounts, or Groups** dialog box, in the **Enter the object names to select** box, type the following names (type all three at once with a semi-colon separating them), and then select **Check Names**:
+7. In the **Select Users, Contacts, Computers, Service Accounts, or Groups** window, in the **Enter the object names to select** field, type the following names (type all three at once with a semi-colon separating them), and then select **Check Names**:

 	- **Ashlee Pickett**